wenqi711/rock-paper-scissors/README.md

 # TOP Project #3

+(18-12-25) I updated this project to include a user interface.
+It is still primarily text-based, but I focused on making sure the page is functional.
+From the previous version, I changed how the game ended, letting players play infinite rounds until either they or the computer reached 5 points.
+I also created a 'Welcome page' and an option for players to play again once the game ended.

 (14-12-25) Hello, everyone!

 This is my third project with The Odin Project.
 In this project, I built a simple rock, paper, scissors game that is played entirely in the console.
 I endeavoured to write out the logic for each function clearly before implementing it in Javascript, which has served me well.
 The pseudocode is listed below.